kimjoar/writings/views.md

 an empty `div` live in the jQuery object instead of the `.user` subset of the DOM.

-Using this trick, we can call `showImage` and check that the image is present in the view, i.e. no DOM is needed as everything lives in the jQuery object.
+Using this trick, we can test the user view by calling `showImage` and then check that the image is present in the view, i.e. no DOM is needed as everything lives in the jQuery object.
 Let's look at a code example using Jasmine:

 ```javascript
 describe('user view', function() {